 An irresistible spicy hot chocolate that will warm you up in more ways than one.
 The perfect blend of chocolate and gentle heat is the perfect way to relax.

 When I first toyed with the idea with doing an Unofficial Hot Chocolate Week, I asked a few readers what kind of hot chocolate they were interested in trying.
 A few people asked for a spicy hot chocolate.
 I love spicy things, so I was totally game to create a simple spicy hot chocolate to share with you.

 What is so great about this spicy hot chocolate is that it has just the perfect amount of heat.
 It is just enough to make your mouth tingle for a while, but not so much that you need to have a cold glass of water handy.
 Of course, if you are especially sensitive to heat, add it slowly.

 Spicy Hot Chocolate

-2 oz semi sweet chocolate
+- 2 oz semi sweet chocolate

-1/2 tablespoon cocoa powder
+- ½ tablespoon cocoa powder

-2 teaspoons brown sugar
+- 2 teaspoons brown sugar

-1 teaspoon cornstarch
+- 1 teaspoon cornstarch

-1/4 teaspoon cayenne pepper
+- ¼ teaspoon cayenne pepper

 - pinch of salt

-1 cup whole milk
+- 1 cup whole milk

-Add all of the ingredients except for the milk into a small saucepan and mix well.
+- Add all of the ingredients except for the milk into a small saucepan and mix well.

-Add 1/4 cup of the milk to the pan and heat on medium high.
+- Add ¼ cup of the milk to the pan and heat on medium high.
 Stir constantly until the chocolate is melted and fully incorporated into the milk.

-Slowly continue to add the milk 1/4 cup at a time until it is all added, stirring constantly.
+- Slowly continue to add the milk ¼ cup at a time until it is all added, stirring constantly.